Crownsville, Maryland: Parks and recreation facilities

 The Anne Arundel County Department of Recreation and Parks maintains the Generals Highway Corridor Park in Crownsville.
 Facilities include a nature trail and playing fields.

 The Eisenhower Golf Course was Anne Arundel County's first public golf course, built in 1969.
 The 6,659-yard, 18-hole course was designed by golf architect Ed Ault on more than 220 acres.

 The Bacon Ridge Natural Area is 630 acres of protected land, including forests and marshes, which is open to the public for hiking and nature observation.
 There is currently a 2.5 mile figure-eight trail accessible from the parking area off Hawkins Rd.
-In the fall of 2016, a second phase of trails was created, adding 4.5+ miles to the trail.
+In Fall 2016, a second phase of trails was created, adding 4.5+ miles to the trail.
 A fourth phase of trails was added in May 2022, with parking available at a lot off Severn Chapel Road.

 Points of interest

-Every autumn since 1985, Crownsville hosts the popular Maryland Renaissance Festival.
+Every Autumn since 1985, Crownsville hosts the popular Maryland Renaissance Festival.

 The grounds and buildings of the former Crownsville Hospital Center are still in Crownsville.
 Tenants include the Anne Arundel County Food Bank, which provides no-cost food assistance programs, a soup kitchen, distribution of medical equipment, and other aid programs through referrals from the county Department of Social Services and other service-oriented agencies.

 The Anne Arundel County Fairgrounds are located in Crownsville on Generals Highway.
-The fairgrounds host a variety of events starting in the spring, and continuing well into the fall every year.
+The fairgrounds host a variety of events starting in Spring and continuing into Fall every year.